 The Cerro Minas property contains multiple areas of polymetallic (Au-Ag-Cu-Pb-Zn) skarn mineralization as documented in previous work by Gunpoint Exploration Ltd and visually confirmed by the Company prior to entering into the aforementioned agreement.
-The Company plans to conduct confirmation field work and drill target identification and permitting in 2021.

-The Company has recently re-entered negotiations for access and permission for drill permitting and has engaged a community relations consultant for this purpose.
+The Company plans to conduct confirmation field work and drill target identification and permitting as soon as possible and has recently re-entered negotiations for access and permission for drill permitting and has engaged a community relations consultant for this purpose.

-The Company has initiated a formal petition for titles for several of the Yautepec Project applications in response to the Mexico Mines Department suspension of new titles during the administration of President Lopez Obrador.
-The Company anticipates a resolution of this petition within the second calendar semester of 2022.
+The Company has initiated a formal petition for titles for several of the Yautepec Project concessions in response to the Mexico Mines Department's suspension of new titles during the administration of President Lopez Obrador.
+The Company anticipates a resolution of this petition in the second half of 2022.